iandark/Python_BigOComplexity/readme.md

 # Python Big O Complexity

-A python script using pyplot (matlab like) lib to demonstrate big-o complexities of common algorithms.
+Python script using pyplot (Matlab-like) lib to demonstrate big-o complexities of standard algorithms.
 Big O notation is used to classify algorithms based on their time and space complexity.